senacor/Tutorials-Microservices/README.md

 5. Configure the database connection for your services through the config server.
 6. Create an ECS cluster and service and configure it to use the databases.

-### Stage 12 - Load Balancing on amazon AWS
+### Stage 12 - Load Balancing on amazon AWS - Single-Service per Host

 #### Goal
-You add an elastic load balancer to the project setup on AWS.
-You understand application level load balancing.
+You adapt your setup to a ["single service instance per host"](http://microservices.io/patterns/deployment/single-service-per-host.html) setup.
+You add an elastic load balancer to that on AWS.
+You understand application level load balancing and discuss the advantages and disadvantages of this setup.

 #### Tasks

 1. Read into [Elastic Load Balancing](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-load-balancing.html) on amazon AWS.
+2. Change your deployment to a ["single service instance per host"](http://microservices.io/patterns/deployment/single-service-per-host.html) setup.
+The databases should still be managed by RDS.
-2. Create and configure an [Application Load Balancer](http://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) in your EC2 console (for the VPC from stage 11).
+3. Create and configure an [Application Load Balancer](http://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) in your EC2 console (using the default VPC).
-3. Create an ECS cluster based on the setup from stage 11 (RDS managed DBs, VPC).
-4. Add a service and configure the Application Load Balancer for the service.
+4. Startup the config and registry service only once (without load balancing).
+The customer and accounting service should be load-balanced.

+### Stage 13 - Load Balancing and Route 53

+#### Goal

+#### Tasks

 <!---### Stage 13 - Cloud Storage with amazon SimpleDB